devlop-ab/CustomColorHighlighter/README.md

 ## Usage

-Supported color representations are:
+Any keywords you configure in the user settings will be highlighted

-- Any keywords you configure in user settings
+Add new elements in this format (in the colors key): `"keyword": "#f00"`

 Those will be shown with colored background and gutter icons when they're found in your documents.